amplication/docs/docs/getting-started/generated-app.md

 ### Admin

 The Admin project provide a React application with ready-made forms for creating and editing all the data models of your application.
-The React app is configured to work with the server and already have the all the boilerplate and foundation for your client - routing and navigation, authentication, permissions, menu, breadcrumbs, error handling and much more.
+The React app is pre-configured to work with the server and comes with all the boilerplate and foundation for your client - routing and navigation, authentication, permissions, menu, breadcrumbs, error handling and much more.

 ![](./assets/generated-app/admin-ui.png)